-Hosting a webinar is one of the most powerful online marketing strategies you can utilize in building your nutrition practice.
-The reason is simple: video is king when it comes to connecting with your audience.
+Hosting an online webinar is one of the most powerful online marketing strategies for nutrition practice.
+The reason is simple: video is the king when it comes to connecting with your audience.
 More than written content, an online webinar allows you to establish an immediate connection and trust with attendees — while you provide them with information that is valuable and relevant to their needs.

 This established trust will allow your audience to feel confident that working with you via your programs and services will be the right fit for them.

 Proper marketing of your online webinar will ensure that you successfully:

 - Capture valuable insights into your audience and their interest